rdegges/rdegges-blog/articles/2011/tracking-call-data-with-django-tropo.md

 A `TropoSessionStep` object contains information about each unique call step.
 A call step is just JSON data that tropo sends you AFTER the session has been created.
-Complex call menus will frequently need a lot of back-and-fourth communication with tropo to finish a call, so for each ‘call step', a new `TropoSessionStep` will be created, and associated with the corresponding `TropoSession` object.
+Complex call menus will frequently need a lot of back-and-fourth communication with tropo to finish a call, so for each 'call step', a new `TropoSessionStep` will be created, and associated with the corresponding `TropoSession` object.